0xPolycode/whitepaper-klaster/whitepaper.md

 *Interchain Commitment Layer*

 ## Intro & rationale
 Blockchain, born out of the desire to create a global decentralized currency - Bitcoin, has evolved a lot over the fifteen years since it's been developed.
 The first evolution came in the form of smart contract blockchains.
-Recognizing the limitations of the "signle-app" model, the "world-computer" model of Ethereum was born.
+Recognizing the limitations of the "single-app" model, the "world-computer" model of Ethereum was born.
 This has allowed developers to build trustless & trust-minimized applications and has resulted in the birth of several new industries - most notably DeFi and NFTs.

 ## Scalability challenges
 However, while Ethereum has sucessfully solved for the "programability" aspect of blockchain, many challenges have remained to be solved.
 The most notable of those is - scalability.
 Ethereum blockchain is notoriously unscalable - with a maximum throughput of ~15 transactions per second.
 In times of market demand, this can raise the fees for a simple "money transfer" action to well over $50.
 For more complex transactions, these fees can reach into the $100 - $1000 range.
 This issue has made DeFi the playground of the well-off and has stood as a barrier towards decentralized services reaching mainstream adoption.